Patient experience: do patients feel involved in decisions about their care?

 A number of national patient surveys ask service users whether they were involved as much as they wanted to be in decisions about their care and treatment.
 It is useful to compare people's responses to understand how experience varies across NHS services.

 Parent or carer respondents of children aged 15 or under from the 2020 Children and Young People’s Survey had a comparatively favourable response, with 74% of respondents stating that they were ‘definitely’ involved in their child’s care and treatment decisions, and only 4% saying that they were not.
-By contrast, only 55% of 2022 Community Mental Health Survey respondents said that they were ‘definitely’ involved as much as they wanted to be in agreeing what care they would receive, and 10% said they were not involved but that they wanted to be.
+By contrast, only 55% of 2022 Community Mental Health Survey respondents said that they ‘definitely’ felt in control of their care, and 10% said they did not feel in control of their care.

-Until 2019, Adult Inpatient Survey respondents were asked, ‘Were you involved as much as you wanted to be in decisions about your care and treatment?’
+Until 2019, Adult Inpatient Survey respondents were asked, “Were you involved as much as you wanted to be in decisions about your care and treatment?”
 The proportion of respondents who said they were ‘definitely’ or ‘to some extent’ involved as much as they wanted to be remained at around 89% between 2009 and 2019.
 Those who were ‘definitely’ involved as much as they wanted to be increased over time, from 51% in 2009 to 55% in 2019.
 This was offset by a decrease in the proportion of respondents who said they were involved ‘to some extent’, from 38% to 35%.
-There was almost no change over time in the percentage of respondents who said ‘no’ they were not involved as much as they wanted to be.
+There was almost no change over time in the percentage of respondents who said they were not involved as much as they wanted to be.

 The Organisation for Economic Co-operation and Development (OECD) found that UK patients were more likely than average to report that their regular doctor involved them in decisions about care or treatment, but this declined from 91% in 2010 to 81% in 2020.
 In 2020, patients in Australia were the most likely to report that their regular doctor involved them in decisions about care or treatment (91%), while patients in France were the least likely (74%).